 Secondary endpoint: health-related quality of life (QoL)

-- Health-related quality of life was assessed using the European Organisation for Research and Treatment of Cancer Quality of Life Questionnaire Core 30 (EORTC QLC-C30) and the EORTC QLQ cholangiocarcinoma and gallbladder cancer module (EORTC QLQ-BIL21).3 These tools were not validated specifically in advanced CCA
+- Health-related quality of life was assessed using EORTC QLQ-C30 and EORTC QLQ-BIL21.3 These tools were not validated specifically in advanced CCA

 - Trial protocol was designed to assess the statistical differences between the 2 treatment arms and the clinically meaningful change within arms3

 - Analyses of the QoL data were limited by small sample sizes.
-Assessments depicted were at Cycle 2, Day 14,b
+Assessments depicted were at Cycle 2 Day 14,i

 EORTC QLC-C30 global health status/QoL and functional subscales4